-Spider-man star Tom Holland saved the franchise like the hero we knew he was
+Spider-Man star Tom Holland saved the franchise like the hero we knew he was

 There was concern that Far From Home would be Peter Parker's last adventure in the MCU.
 Sony Pictures owns the cinematic rights to the character, and a deal with the Disney-owned Marvel Studios allowed Spider-Man to appear in the MCU.
 That deal expired with Far From Home, and the partnership between the two studios was reportedly "100% dead" in August.
 The relationship was apparently severed after Disney sought a greater cut of box office revenue from future Spider-Man films.

-Holland made multiple appeals to both Disney Chairman and CEO Bob Iger and Sony Pictures Chairman Tom Rothman to reach a resolution, according to a report Wednesday from the Hollywood Reporter.
+Holland also made multiple appeals to Sony Pictures Chairman Tom Rothman to reach a resolution, according to a report Wednesday from the Hollywood Reporter.
 Late last month, the studios announced they had reached a deal for Marvel to make a third Spider-Man film for Sony and have the hero appear at least one more time in a Disney-Marvel film.

 Sony and Disney didn't immediately respond to requests for comment.

-Discuss: Tom Holland reportedly saved Spider-Man like the hero we all knew he was
+Discuss: Tom Holland saved Spider-Man movie like the hero we all knew he was

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.